-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's receivables from TANESCO and Songas.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from TANESCO and Songas.
 The carrying amount of accounts receivable and the long-term receivable represents the maximum credit exposure.
-As at June 30, 2019 and December 31, 2018 provisions exist against the long-term TANESCO receivable, the provision for gas plant operations charges and capital expenditure receivables from Songas and the provision of \$0.5 million for one industrial customer.
-No write-off of any receivables occurred during the quarter (see Note 9).
+As at March 31, 2019 and December 31, 2018 provisions exist against the long-term TANESCO receivable, the provision for gas plant operations charges and capital expenditure receivables from Songas and the provision of \$0.5 million for one industrial customer.
+No write-off any receivables occurred during the quarter (see Note 9).

 All the Company's production is currently derived in Tanzania.
 The sales are made to the Power sector and the Industrial sector.
 In relation to sales to the Power sector, the Company has a contract with Songas for the supply of gas to the Ubungo power plant and a contract with TANESCO to supply gas to some of the TANESCO power plants.
-The contracts with Songas and TANESCO accounted for 61% of the Company's gross field revenue operating revenue for the six months ending June 30, 2019 and \$2.1 million of the short and long-term receivables at June 30, 2019.
+The contracts with Songas and TANESCO accounted for 65% of the Company's gross field revenue operating revenue during quarter and \$3.0 million of the short and long-term receivables at March 31, 2019.